madebycambiamentico/tiles-gallery/README.md

 # tiles-gallery

 ###### Gallery experiment with dynamic css tiles, less script possible, integrated lightbox with touch events.
 Now with multi galleries support!
+Soon API for lightbox.

 > As soon as I understand how this github works, I'll upload a working example.